daviemakz/oas-raml-converter-cli/README.md

 ## Executing

-To run the CLI utility do the following after installing:
+To run the CLI utility run the following command after installing:

-1. Start the utility via `oas-raml-converter-cli` in the console and you will see this:
+1. Start the utility via `oasraml-cli` or `oas-raml-converter-cli` in the console and you will see this:

 ```
 Choose the type of converter you want to use (enter option 1-5):